soverenio/docs/docs/source/getting-started/fallback.rst

 We're striving to make Soveren stable and available at all times, but any pieces of software can fail from time to time.

-It's a good idea to implement some automatic live check to check if the proxy part of Soveren gateway is up and proxies incoming traffic for your system.
+It's a good idea to implement some automatic live check to check if the proxy part of Soveren Gateway is up and proxies incoming traffic for your system.

 Fallback
 --------
-Besides a live check, it's a good idea for you to make a fallback plan to automatically reroute your incoming traffic back from the proxy part of Soveren gateway directly to your services.
+Besides a live check, it's a good idea for you to make a fallback plan to automatically reroute your incoming traffic back from the proxy part of Soveren Gateway directly to your services.
 Use the positioning diagram example above for reference.